XcodeBoi/spacebar-updater/readme.md

-# daemon for running light weight scripts
+# daemon for running scripts
 There is no real reason this uses node.
 I thought it was easier or something.
 This is just an experiment but it works.
 # Installation
 The plist file should be installed under `~/Library/LaunchAgents/`\